St. Bernard High School endeavors to help the individual develop spiritually, morally, intellectually, culturally, socially and physically.

 Frequently Asked Questions

-What is St. Bernard High School's ranking?
+What is the acceptance rate of St. Bernard High School?

 When is the application deadline for St. Bernard High School?